 Having heard that they would meet a handsome dark-haired stranger—King of Clubs—that they would have a change of fortune for the better—ten of Diamonds—that they might make a wealthy marriage—nine of Clubs—and that they should avoid a jealous stranger—Jack of Spades—her clients paid up with ready cash or in kind by doing Mammy’s washing and ironing.

 Mrs Dale fashioned a model of a witch with a pointy hat, a birch broom and a deck of cards—Mrs Calder in miniature.
 When Dale was out, she hung the image so that it dangled from the Walcots’ first floor window for all to see.
-No doubt the neighbours enjoyed a discrete laugh at Mammy’s expense.
+One imagines that the neighbours enjoyed a discrete laugh at Mammy’s expense.

 Mammy’s victory did not last for long.
 She was summoned to appear before Alderman Christopher Smith at Guildhall on a charge of violent assault against the person of Miss Walcot.
 The story was told, and the sprightly Miss Walcott was examined for signs of the assault.
 All that could be seen when she revealed “a very pretty white shoulder” to the Court was “a mark something like a scratch”.